zkulle/pangolin/README.md

 -   Built-in support for any WireGuard client.
 -   Automated **SSL certificates** (https) via [LetsEncrypt](https://letsencrypt.org/).
 -   Support for HTTP/HTTPS and **raw TCP/UDP services**.
+-   Load balancing.

 ### Identity & Access Management

 -   Centralized authentication system using platform SSO. **Users will only have to manage one login.**
--   **Rules based access control for resources.**
+-   **Define access control rules for IPs, IP ranges, and URL paths per resource.**
--   Totp with backup codes for two-factor authentication.
+-   TOTP with backup codes for two-factor authentication.
 -   Create organizations, each with multiple sites, users, and roles.
 -   **Role-based access control** to manage resource access permissions.
 -   Additional authentication options include: